goodlyjunk/annotator-content-analysis/CONTRIBUTING.md

 The main benefits of Webpack are its powerful hot module reloading (instant updates to React components without refreshing), lazy loading (it only loads what you need), and the efficiency with which it detects, packages, and sends over changes and modules.

 It produces similar results to Grunt and Gulp, but you don't need to write as much code.
-All the code for Webpack can be found in the `webpack` folder. **[I don't really know how webpack works, so might be unclear.
-Feed free to edit.]**
+All the code for Webpack can be found in the `webpack` folder.

 #The backend stack